Multiscale Methods for Discretized Continuous Optimization: Convergence and Cost Analysis: The multiscale optimization method

 Linear constraints require analogous scaling.
 For \(\lipschitz{g_k}\)-Lipschitz functions \(g_k:\mathcal{D}\to\mathbb{R}\), the continuous constraint

 discretizes at scale \(s\) as

-where
+where \( A_s[k,i]=g_k(t_s[i])(\Delta t)^{1/2} \ \text{and} \ x_s[i] = f(t_s[i]) (\Delta t)^{1/2}. \)

 We bound the discretization error to justify our constraint modification across scales.
-We assume grid points double at each scale refinement (\(I_{s}/I_{s+1}=2\)) and use a uniform grid \(\{t_i\}\) on the domain \(\mathcal{D}=[\ell, u]\) to sample an \(\lipschitz{f}\)-Lipschitz function \(f\) according to \(x[i]=f(t_i)\).
-The following proposition quantifies how linear constraints transform under coarsening.
+To do this, we extend of the definition of Lipschitz continuity to vectors. \begin{definition}[Lipschitz Vector] \hypertarget{def-lipschitz-vector}{} A vector \(x \in \mathbb{R}^I\) is \(\lipschitz{x}\)-Lipschitz when,